-Now that CBD oil and other products are legally available in all 50 states under the 2018 Farm Bill, you have likely encountered CBD-based products in your local stores.
 Research and regulations continue to catch up with consumer demand for one of the latest “unicorns” of the health and wellness space, but CBD’s store presence is undeniable for much of the country these days.

 Consumers ingest CBD oil in a variety of ways, from smoking flower and vaping extracts to edibles and beverages.
 While smoking products may remain in CBD and cannabis retailers, CBD edibles have and will continue to appear on grocery stores shelves.
 National grocery chains like Kroger have already begun carrying these products in stores across the country.

 While the 2018 Farm Bill did legalize hemp for agricultural production, the law did not specifically legalize the usage of CBD in edible products.
 This has caused some states, like Washington, to outlaw these products until regulations regarding edible CBD-infused products to pass into law.